 Why Use Plant Guards?

 In the past we've reluctantly had to recommend photo-degradable plastic spiral guards for new plants, particularly hedge whips (up to 90cm high) and maiden fruit trees.
 "Reluctantly" as they only partly break down in the sun if not removed, and leave tiny bits of plastic behind.
 These become absorbed in the soil.

 New plants do need guarding.
 Rabbits, squirrels, hares and voles are a real nuisance to new planting.
 Strimming can also damage new plants, particularly in hedges where it's used to control weeds and grass.
-Secured by canes, these plastic spirals will also support new plants and reduce wind rock.
+Secured by canes, these generous 60cmX50mm spirals will also support new plants and reduce wind rock.

 Bio Plant Guards

 The spirals are translucent, allowing some light in.
 They have holes for ventilation, and hold their shape well for long enough that the plant inside can establish properly - i.e. for several years.
 They're robust and have the right springiness to fit and remain in place.

 They're currently a little more expensive than the old guards, but we much prefer them.

 We supply the guards with canes.